dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

 ## Adding Additional Data Disks

 - More often than not, we will need to store data on the virtual machines, but since data should not be stored on the C: drive, and the D: drive is ephemeral we will need to add data disks. *This is the recommended way.*
+  - Data on the D: drive is ephemeral means that data stored on that drive is temporary and will be lost if the VM is stopped/deallocated, resized, or moved to different physical hardware.
+So *never store important data there that you cannot afford to lose.*
 - First we will need to shutdown our VM.
 - Under blade category "Settings" > "Disks"
   - Here you can create a new data disk to add.